-appropriate and not excessive.
 Recommendation 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
 Yes The Company will separately disclose its policies and practices regarding the remuneration of the Company's Non-Executive Directors and the remuneration of its Executive Directors and Senior Executives in the audited Remuneration Report in the Company's Annual Report.
 Recommendation 8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
-Yes The use of derivatives or other hedging arrangements for unvested securities of the company or vested securities of the company which are subject to escrow arrangements is prohibited.
-Where a director or other senior executive uses derivatives or other hedging arrangements over vested securities of the company, this will be disclosed.
+Yes The use of derivatives or other hedging arrangements for unvested securities of the Company is prohibited.
 Further details regarding the equity-based schemes are set in the Remuneration Report within the Annual Report.